 If you go to Berlin, as amazing of a city as it is, you won’t get the same big beer halls, Lederhosen, and warm Gemutlichkeit.
 If you go to the Rhine or Mosel Valley, you’ll be sure to see beautiful castles along the river while you sip your perfect Riesling, but you won’t have the big oompah bands and people dancing on tables at a fest.
 And then there are some foods, that you just won’t easily find outside of Bavaria, like “Haxen.”
 My point being that each part of Germany is really special and worth exploring.

-But, if you are looking for that storybook, picture perfect place where stereotypes absolutely come to life (in a good way!) then Bavaria is your place to be!
+But, if you are looking for that storybook, picture perfect place where stereotypes absolutely come to life (in a good way!) then, in my experience, Bavaria is your place to be!

 Note: Even WITHIN Bavaria there are plenty of cultural differences.
 For example, when we go to Nuremberg and Bamberg, that is in the “Franconian” region on Bavaria.
 Here, you won’t find nearly as many Lederhosen (but you will still find some incredibly unique beers that you won’t get ANYwhere else, not even in Bavaria….but more on that below) This is why I love Bavaria.
 It checks off everything you will want in a Germany trip, and more.